FRCPC or CCFP-EM?

-This is a question that EM mentors spend a lot of time discussing with their mentees.
+This is a question that EM physicians spend a lot of time discussing with their mentees.
 Why are there two EM designations in Canada?
 What do the letters even mean?
 What’s the difference?
 Which route is right for you?

 These are great questions.
 Unfortunately, as with many important decisions, you’ll probably get as many answers to them as people you ask.
 Everyone in the Canadian EM world seems to have an opinion on this topic, and today I am going to share mine.
 “Why would you want to get into this potentially thorny topic?” you may ask?

-Two reasons: First, because I think it is important for medical students to make an educated decision.
-The only way that to do that is by hearing a lot of opinions and deciding what is best for their personal situation and career goals.
-And second, because I sat on a panel at CAEP13 and CAEP14 to discuss this issue and feel like I have a pretty good idea of the range of responses.
+Two reasons: First, I think it is important for medical students to make an educated decision.
+The only way to do that is by hearing a lot of opinions and deciding what is best for their personal situation and career goals.
+And second, because I feel like I have a pretty good idea of the range of responses.

-There are a lot of things in my background that have coloured my thoughts on this issue.
+There are a lot of things in my background that has coloured my thoughts on this issue.
 The most obvious of these is that I chose the FRCPC (Fellow of the Royal College of Physicians of Canada) route.
-My opinion has also been shaped through my program in Saskatchewan, where a significant portion of my training has come from CCFP-EM (Canadian College of Family Physicians – Emergency Medicine) physicians (there were no FRCPC EM physicians in the province when I started medical school and only two when I started residency).
+My opinion has also been shaped by training in Saskatchewan, where a significant portion of my training came from CCFP-EM (Canadian College of Family Physicians – Emergency Medicine) physicians (there were no FRCPC EM physicians in the province when I started medical school and only two when I started residency).
 Finally, I have been quite involved in Canadian EM over the past decade.
 As a resident, I was the president of the CAEP resident section and sat on the CAEP board through the tail end of its discussions about the Montreal Task Force (aka Dual College/Dual Certification (DC/DC)) on Canadian EM credentials.
 As faculty, I have spent a year as a program director and helped to design the FRCPC Competence By Design assessment program.
-I learned a lot about the historical context of this issue as a result.
-All in all, I think that background gives me a fairly good knowledge base on this topic.
+I learned a lot about the historical context of this issue in these roles.

 Why are there two EM designations in Canada?

-This is a very difficult question to answer.
-While it was likely discussed even earlier, the first mentions I found about it came from back in 1997.
+While it was certainly discussed earlier, the first mentions I found in the literature of EM training paths came in 1997.
 Drs.
 James Ducharme and Grant Innes started some controversy that year with an editorial in a CAEP Communique published in the Fall of 1997 titled “The FRCPC vs the CCFP(EM): Is there a difference 10 years after residency?”
-This article and a history of publications and letters to the editor that address this issue has been made available by CAEP in a suite containing multiple documents relevant to this issue.
-In this particular article, they Drs.
+This article and a history of publications and letters to the editor that address this issue were compiled by CAEP in a suite containing multiple documents relevant to the history of Canadian emergency medicine.
+In this particular article, Drs.
 Ducharme and Innes provide their take on how the two streams of training came to be.
-As I was -7 years old back in 1977 when this process started, I figure it would be easiest to take their word for it.
+As I was -4 years old back in 1980 when the two programs were conceived, I take their word for it.
 Here it is:

 Their editorial went on to speculate about the differences (or lack of differences) between the graduates of the two training streams.
-It raised quite a furor.
-If the letters to the editor published in response were representative of the feedback, many CCFP-EM physicians took offence from their conclusion that the FRCPC program was intended to provide “proper academic training” that would allow its residents to provide “academic leadership” to EM and that a CCFP-EM program “could not possibly teach” that in 1 year.
+If the letters to the editor published in response were representative, it raised quite a furor.
+Some CCFP-EM physicians took offense from their conclusion that the FRCPC program was intended to provide “proper academic training” that would allow its residents to provide “academic leadership” to EM and that a CCFP-EM program “could not possibly teach” that in one year.

-Over the subsequent years, the situation has not changed significantly.
-There are still two training programs, every once in awhile someone proposes modifying/unifying them in some way, and every time their efforts are rebuffed.
-Most recently, CAEP went through a DC/DC process with its Working Group in 2013 – their conclusions were published in 2016 and can be read here.
+Over the subsequent decades, the situation has not changed significantly.
+There are still two training programs, every once in a while someone proposes modifying/unifying them in some way, and every time their efforts are rebuffed.
+Most recently, CAEP reviewed emergency physician credentialing in Canada through a Working Group in 2013 – their conclusions were published in 2016 and can be read here.
 No substantive changes were forthcoming.

-The first thing to compare about the programs are their goals so that their purpose can be understood.
+The first thing to compare about the programs is their goals so that their purpose can be understood.

 The goals of Certification in Family Medicine with added competency in Emergency Medicine program that leads to the CCFP-EM credential as described in a historical version of the CFPC’s Red Book (the current version is much less explicit) are:

 1. To improve the standards and availability of emergency care from practicing family physicians